srz2/BeginnerProjectBot/README.md

 ## Usage
 ```
-Usage: python3 bot.py [action] <phrase>
+Usage: python3 bot.py [action] <args...>
     action: All possible actions which can be added to bot
         run: Run the default application of the bot
         test: Test a specific phrase to determine how the bot interprets it.
 It does not run the main application
+            phrase: Add this following the test a phrase of how the bot would interpret it
         sim: Set the bot to simulation mode where it does not post to reddit
+            confirm: Add this following to pause at each accepted found post
         help: Show help/usage output
-  phrase: This is the phrase to test with the "test" action
 ```

 ## Configuration